 As you can see, the $375 price tag is still a fair bit cheaper than a mid-level ice flasher which comes in at an average of $450.
 Anyone who already owns a compatible Helix 7 will get a good value as opposed to buying a separate dedicated ice fishing flash or sonar.

-Check out the Humminbird Helix Ice Kit at Amazon.
-They usually have the best price and it’s in stock most of the time.
+Amazon usually has the best price and it’s in stock most of the time.

 What’s in the box